Skip to main content

 “There are other interesting themes we’re all challenged with, such as AI in higher education.
 The implications are endless.”

-Dean said the conference will bring together representatives from the “Triple Helix of Innovation” – government, private sector, and academia – to discuss leading issues in postsecondary education and help position the state’s institutions of higher learning to better serve the citizens of tomorrow.
+Dean said the conference brought together representatives from the “Triple Helix of Innovation” – government, private sector, and academia – to discuss leading issues in postsecondary education and help position the state’s institutions of higher learning to better serve the citizens of tomorrow.

 “We can’t meet in an echo chamber and hope things will happen as a result,” he said.
 “We have to involve partners what want the same things we want and get on the same page.
 While the focus of this conference is on issues in postsecondary education, other agencies and companies whp have a vested interest in the state’s success will also be at the table.”

-A MAC Attendees Reception will precede the conference at 6 p.m. on Monday, July 8, in the Westin Hotel on 407 South Congress Street in Jackson.
+A MAC Attendees Reception preceded the conference on July 8 in the Westin Hotel in Jackson.

-At 8:45 the following morning, Mississippi College President and 2024 MAC chair Blake Thompson will welcome the attendees and will explain the conference’s purpose and objectives.
-Mississippi Gov. Tate Reeves will offer opening remarks at 9 a.m.
+The following morning, Mississippi College President and 2024 MAC chair Blake Thompson welcomed the attendees and explained the conference’s purpose and objectives.
+Mississippi Gov. Tate Reeves also offered opening remarks.

-A General Session, “AI in Higher Education: Workforce, Teaching, and Research,” will examine the impact Artificial Intelligence is having on postsecondary education and predict what the future of AI could bring.
+A General Session, “AI in Higher Education: Workforce, Teaching, and Research,” examined the impact Artificial Intelligence is having on postsecondary education and predict what the future of AI could bring.

-Following visits with private-sector vendor partners and networking sessions among attendees, concurrent interactive breakout sessions will focus on four emerging topics critical to postsecondary education.
+Following visits with private-sector vendor partners and networking sessions among attendees, concurrent interactive breakout sessions focused on four emerging topics critical to postsecondary education.
 Among them:

-* An Information technology session will catalog many of the state’s remarkable IT sector advantages, ranging from its nation-leading High-Performance Computing capacity to supporting physical infrastructure like the MissiON Network.
-Using the Skills Foundation of Mississippi’s recently published “IT Skills Gap in Mississippi,” attendees will learn how the state’s postsecondary education community can be part of the solution to some of the challenges the state faces in this sector.
+* An Information technology session cataloged many of the state’s remarkable IT sector advantages, ranging from its nation-leading High-Performance Computing capacity to supporting physical infrastructure like the MissiON Network.
+Using the Skills Foundation of Mississippi’s recently published “IT Skills Gap in Mississippi,” attendees learned how the state’s postsecondary education community can be part of the solution to some of the challenges the state faces in this sector.

 “There’s been a push to reimagine what the financial aid system in Mississippi ought to look like,” Dean said.
 “We’ll talk about that – and we’ll also cover some concepts around FAFSA reform.”

-* A session on Incarcerated Citizens, Higher Education, and Career Credentials will investigate some of the programs in Mississippi that are supporting prisoner workforce training and what the implications may be for the future.
+* A session on Incarcerated Citizens, Higher Education, and Career Credentials investigated some of the programs in Mississippi that are supporting prisoner workforce training and what the implications may be for the future.

 Evidence suggests that prisoners who develop workforce skills that lead to a certificate or other postsecondary training are 80-percent less likely to be reincarcerated.
 Policies have begun to align to provide resources to facilitate this movement.